arthur-jacquin/edit/tutor.def.md

 ## 5.2: search pattern syntax

-The search pattern uses regular expressions, whose syntax is inspired by PCRE[^1] and described in `cheatsheet.md` in a Backus-Naur form style.
+The search pattern uses regular expressions, whose syntax is essentially a subset of PCRE[^1].
+If you're new to regular expressions, everything is explained in the next part.
+If you're an experienced user, the syntax is described in `cheatsheet.md` in a Backus-Naur form notation for a quick start.

 [^1]: https://www.pcre.org/

-If you're new to regular expressions, reading the syntax description might not be sufficient.
-If you do not want to learn how to use regular expressions, you just have to know that some characters needs to be escaped with an antislash (\) in the search patterns: ., \, ^, $, |, *, +, ?, {, and [.

-Please note that the regular expression engine is not perfect.
-For example, repeaters always match as much as possible, potentially eating too much characters and invalidating a valid match.

 ## 5.3: replace pattern syntax